 Introduction

-that our preferences on past experience and hence memory Memory representation of past choices and their consequences allow to learn what sources of food provide optimal nourishment and which predators and other dangers avoid, ensuring our survival and well-being.
-Confronted with choice of snack food itema vending machine, we therimarily as memory cues to retrieve past experiences to construct an estimate of their reward value.
+It seems obvious that our preferences draw on past experience and hence memory.
+Memory representation of past choices and their consequences allow us to learn what sources of food provide optimal nourishment and which predators and other dangers should be avoided, ensuring our survival and well-being.
+Confronted with a choice of snack food items at a vending machine, we examine the wrappers of the candy bars, primarily as memory cues to retrieve past experiences with them as a way to construct an estimate of their reward value.

-Economics, , treat preferences as a primitive in its influential axiomatic models of choice (Von Neumann & Morgenstern, 1944).
+Economics, in contrast, treats preferences as a primitive in its influential axiomatic models of risky choice (Von Neumann & Morgenstern, 1944).
 As a result, the connection between properties of memory and judgment and choice has historically been ignored, with only a few exceptions (Elke U. Weber, Goldstein, & Barlas, 1995).
-More recently, memory have played a more prominent role in explanations of judgment and decision-making (JDM) phenomena attempt to leverage what we know about memory to known decision phenomena (Dougherty, Gettys, & Ogden, 1999; Reyna, Lloyd, & Brainerd, 2003; Schneider & Shanteau, 2003; Elke U Weber & Johnson, 2009).
+More recently, memory processes and constraints have played a more prominent role in explanations of judgment and decision-making (JDM) phenomena, in an attempt to leverage what we know about memory to explain well-known decision phenomena (Dougherty, Gettys, & Ogden, 1999; Reyna, Lloyd, & Brainerd, 2003; Schneider & Shanteau, 2003; Elke U Weber & Johnson, 2009).

-Memory processes provide entry points for psychological models of judgment and choice attentional and perceptual processes resulted in models such as prospect theory (Kahneman & Tversky, 1979; Tversky & Kahneman, 1992) If preferences are often constructed (see Lichtenstein & Slovic, 2006), an insight that may arguably be psychology’s most successful export to economics, then memory processes can be expected to play a major role in this construction.
+Memory processes provide entry points for psychological models of judgment and choice that have the potential to more accurately describe observed judgments and decisions.
+Consideration of memory processes is a logical next step in field where previous incorporation of attentional and perceptual processes has resulted in models such as prospect theory (Kahneman & Tversky, 1979; Tversky & Kahneman, 1992) that have succeeded to account for response patterns considered anomalies by rational choice models such as expected utility theory, resulting in the Nobel Prize for Economic Science being awarded to Daniel Kahneman in 2002.

+If preferences are often constructed (see Lichtenstein & Slovic, 2006), an insight that may arguably be psychology’s most successful export to economics, then memory processes can be expected to play a major role in this construction.
 Both memory encoding and retrieval processes influence judgment and choice in multiple ways (see Weber & Johnson, 2009 for a review).
 Query theory (Johnson, Häubl, & Keinan, 2007; E U Weber et al., 2007) suggests that decision-makers consult their memory (or external sources) with automatic and implicit queries about the choice alternatives, in particular arguments for choosing one or the other, i.e., their merits or liabilities.
 Past experiences and other associations provide the basis for such evaluation.

-Parallel in euroscience have focus on the Prospective Memory network.
-Here it has been shown that future episodic imagery, i.e. the mental construction of specific future events, influences intertemporal choices.
-Stronger activity in this prospective memory network, including the MTL, decrease temporal discounting of monetary rewards (Benoit, Gilbert, & Burgess, 2011; Peters & Büchel, 2010).
-Wimmer and Shohamy 2012) showed that the MTL is also itransfer value of rewarded stimuli by associative learning and how these memory mechanisms bias decisions.
-A recent study highlighted the involvement of the MTL in preferencebased choices.
+Parallel lines of investigation in neuroscience have focused on the Prospective Memory network.
+Here it has been shown that future-oriented episodic imagery, i.e. the mental construction of specific future events based on past experience, influences intertemporal choices.
+Stronger activity in this prospective memory network, including the medial temporal lobe (MTL), is associated with decreased temporal discounting of monetary rewards (Benoit, Gilbert, & Burgess, 2011; Peters & Büchel, 2010).
+Wimmer and Shohamy (2012) showed that the MTL is also involved in the transfer of value of rewarded stimuli by associative learning and how these memory mechanisms bias decisions.
+A recent study highlighted the involvement of the MTL in preference-based choices.
 When preferences for novel food items had to be explicitly constructed from two familiar, previously uncombined tastes, the hippocampus as well as the medial prefrontal cortex provided value information (Barron, Dolan, & Behrens, 2013).